 In my opinion, this is a great little tool to help you with exploratory testing and is a great reminder of the type of problem user-input issues you should be trying against your application.

 Also, if you have ever found yourself doing exploratory testing and wondering what values you should try when testing, say, a text box that should only allow integer values.
-This tool is helpful because it gives you convenient access to common problematic values and edge cases to start with.
+This tool is helpful because it gives convenient access to common problematic values and edge cases.

-Even if your application doesn't work in Chrome or is a thick client application, you can use this as a kind of checklist of things to try when performing your exploratory testing.
+Even if your application doesn't work in Chrome or is a thick client application, you can use this as a checklist of things to try when performing your exploratory testing.